DimYun/DSpectra/README.md

 All scripts have numbers and special purpose:
 1. DSpectra_1st_form_db - forms data massive with properties, that mentioned before.
 2. DSpectra_2nd_fraction - calculate classification for type of samples particle size.
+3. DSpectra_3rd - classification and regression for all data (spectra and optic) for all type of fertilizers (all_df file).
+Also, contain algorithms for dimentional reduce.

 For all questions, you can contact the author: _Dm.Yunovidov@gmail.com_